 Design & Build

-With a 17.3-inch IPS screen, it is aimed right at giving you the most vibrant and bright screen with a flawless display.
-It peaks its performance with a native Full HD display and a 144Hz refresh rate.
+The best part about getting an MSI laptop is its screen quality.
+You get a 17.3-inch IPS screen, it is aimed right at giving you the most vibrant and bright screen with a flawless display.
+It peaks its performance with a native Full HD display and a 240hz refresh rate.

 Speakers- The speakers are placed on forwarding corners and produce a loud noise, but the quality is compromised.
 The bass is hardly audible, and the sound feels flat.